 - The victim has suffered some harm which can be reimbursed in court (called “damages”).

 This means that in court, you must prove you were injured because of the owner’s negligence.
-If it was a freak accident that no one could foresee or the owner had no clue that the danger existed, you might not be able to recover.
-In most situations, though, courts are willing to accept that a land owner should have been aware of dangers on their premises.
+If it was a freak accident that no one could foresee or the owner had no clue that the danger existed, you might not be able to recover any damages.
+In most situations, though, courts are willing to accept that a landowner should have been aware of dangers on their premises.

-Springdale Premises Liability Attorney Ken Kieklak Can Help with Your Case
+Our Springdale, AR Premises Liability Lawyers Can Help You With Your Case

-If you have been injured on someone else’s property in Springdale, Ken Kieklak, Attorney at Law, can help you get reimbursed for your injuries, medical expenses, and lost wages due to injury.
+If you have been injured on someone else’s property in Springdale, our Springdale, AR premises liability lawyers can help you get reimbursed for your injuries, medical expenses, and lost wages due to injury.
 If someone else’s negligence in their house, store, building, or on their sidewalk or land has caused you injury, call right away – deadlines might be approaching to file your case.
-For a consultation, call (479) 251-7767.
+For a consultation, call (479) 316-0438.